 The Fair and Accurate Credit Transactions (FACT) Act of 2003 requires banks and other financial institutions to have a written plan in place to detect and act upon "red flags" relating to identity theft.
 Bank accounts are often a major target, because they offer instant access to cash in person, online and through electronic transactions.
+When a financial institution notices suspicious activity on your account, it will be flagged and you will have to contact your bank to figure out why.

 Types of Red Flags